Volunteer Frequently Asked Questions (FAQs)

 Who can join?

-All applicants must be Academy members in good standing and have paid 2019 Academy dues no later than January 15, 2019, and have an active email address which is used regularly to be considered for appointment to a committee.
+All applicants must be Academy members in good standing and have paid 2020 Academy dues and have an active email address which is used regularly to be considered for appointment to a committee.

 Student members are eligible for some Academy opportunities; however, it is recommended students volunteer with the Student Academy of Audiology to receive the highest value from volunteering.